tensorflow/minigo/RESULTS.md

 our solution was 'stable' and that we could improve a few of the small things we knew were wrong with v9, but mostly to leave it the same.
 The major differences were:

-1. Setting the games played with resign disabled back to 10% (from 20%)
+1. Setting the fraction of calibration games back to 10% (from 20%)
 1. Keeping rotation in training on the whole time
 1. Playing slightly more games per model
 1. Cutting the learning rate the first time as soon as we saw `l2_cost` bottom out and start